MicrosoftLearning/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

 1. Select your new workspace from the left bar.
 You will see a list of items contained in the workspace including your lakehouse and notebook.
 2. Select the lakehouse to display the Explorer pane, including the **orders** folder.
-3. From the top menu, select **Open notebook**, **Existing notebook**, and then Open the notebook you created earlier.
+3. From the top menu, select **Open notebook**, **Existing notebook**, and then open the notebook you created earlier.
 The notebook should now be open next to the Explorer pane.
 Expand Lakehouses, expand the Files list, and select the orders folder.
 The CSV files that you uploaded are listed next to the notebook editor, like this:

     ![Screen picture of csv files in Explorer view.](Images/explorer-notebook-view.jpg)